Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MixMasterStandard.md

 ---
 title: "Supreme"
-price: 950
+price: 600
 features: [
-  'Complete mixing and mastering of up to 5 tracks', '1 round of revisions for adjustments',
+  'Complete mixing and mastering of 4 to 5 tracks',
-  'Refer to the mid tier packages for details',
+  '1 round of revisions for adjustments',
-  ]
+  'Refer to the individual mid tier packages for details', ]
 btnText: ""
 color: "#f7edf0"